 We're all about the shape of this low bun.
-The pulled-out strands are one of Beckham's signatures, making the look red carpet–worthy but still slightly undone.
+The pulled-out strands are one of Beckham's signatures, making them look red carpet-worthy but still slightly undone.
 To avoid ending up with a clump of matted hair, skip the backcombing and use Redken Quick Tease 15 Backcombing Lift Finish Spray (£10) instead.

 There's just so much to say about the hairstyle that had us all running to the salon with a picture of this look clutched in our hands.
 The "pob" (Posh bob) is definitely one of Beckham's defining looks, and as the bob is a huge trend this season, we've gotta say that we're ready for it to come back.

-Beckham is the queen of the subtle hair refresh, and this lighter colour is the perfect match for this cut complete with blunt ends and tousled waves.
+Beckham is the queen of the subtle hair refresh, and this lighter color is the perfect match for this cut complete with blunt ends and tousled waves.
 Use a large barrel tong like GHD Curve Soft Curl Tong (£108) to get a loose dent in the hair rather than defined waves.